PlaidCloud/website/content/en/docs/reference/kubernetes-api/authentication-resources/certificate-signing-request-v1.md

   expirationSeconds is the requested duration of validity of the issued certificate.
 The certificate signer may issue a certificate with a different validity duration so a client must check the delta between the notBefore and and notAfter fields in the issued certificate to determine the actual duration.

-  The v1.22+ in-tree implementations of the well-known Kubernetes signers will honor this field as long as the requested duration is not greater than the maximum duration they will honor per the --cluster-signing-duration CLI flag to the Kubernetes controller manager.
+  The v1.22+ in-tree implementations of the well-known PlaidCloud signers will honor this field as long as the requested duration is not greater than the maximum duration they will honor per the --cluster-signing-duration CLI flag to the PlaidCloud controller manager.

   Certificate signers may not honor this field for various reasons: